-- Walk or cycle around the Eildon Pondage Walk - Snap a pic from the Eildon Dam Wall - Hire a houseboat for the ultimate weekend on the water - Throw a line in the Rubicon River near Thornton - Take in the panorama from the Foggs Lookout - Rent a stand up paddleboard or kayak, and head out on the lake - Explore the Rubicon Valley Historic Area town on the Great Victorian Rail Trail.
+- Walk or cycle around the Eildon Pondage Walk - Snap a pic from the Eildon Dam Wall - Hire a houseboat for the ultimate weekend on the water - Throw a line in the Rubicon River near Thornton town on the Great Victorian Rail Trail.
 With a range of award-winning wineries, restaurants and accommodation options on offer, Yea is the perfect base to explore the area's surrounding scenic and historic sites.